cgshep/henry-os/README.md

 3. Run `make` to build Henry OS, then `make run` to run it in QEMU.
 4. Make your own changes and have fun!

-/Disclaimer: this project has only been tested under QEMU./
+*Disclaimer: this project has only been tested under QEMU.*

 ## Notes